derekthecool/PloverStenoDictionaries/README.md

 ## Python Dictionaries

 I am using the 2 following python dictionaries from EPLHREU (emily).
-I use both of these heavily used by me for programming and controlling my computer.
+I use both of these heavily for programming and controlling my computer.

 1. [emily-symbols](https://github.com/EPLHREU/emily-symbols)
 2. [emily-modifiers](https://github.com/EPLHREU/emily-modifiers)